Michael Heseltine: Early life

-Michael Heseltine was born in Swansea in Wales, the son of Territorial Army Colonel Rupert Dibdin Heseltine (1902–1957), TD, of the Royal Engineers during the Second World War, a factory owner and South Wales local director of Dawnays Ltd, bridge and structural engineers, and Eileen Ray (née Pridmore).
+Michael Heseltine was born at Eaton Crescent, in Swansea in Wales on 21 March 1933.
+He was the son of Territorial Army Colonel Rupert Dibdin Heseltine (1902–1957), TD, of the Royal Engineers during the Second World War, a factory owner and South Wales local director of Dawnays Ltd, bridge and structural engineers, and Eileen Ray (née Pridmore).
 The Heseltine family were in the tea trade: Michael Heseltine's great-grandfather, William Heseltine, was a clerk who worked his way up to being manager of Tetley, later being involved in establishing a chain of grocers; he killed himself after suffering the loss of his fortune through debt and bad investments.
-Michael Heseltine's grandfather, William's son John Heseltine, became a tea salesman and relocated from Huntingdonshire to Swansea, the docks being a major arrival point for tea shipments.
-Earlier generations were farm labourers in Pembrey.
-His mother originated in West Wales, daughter of James Pridmore, a dock labourer who unloaded coal from ships, later hiring others to do so and founding West Glamorgan Collieries Ltd, a short-lived company that briefly worked two small mines on the outskirts of Swansea (1919–1921); his father, also James, worked at the Swansea docks.
+Michael Heseltine's grandfather, John William Dibdin Heseltine (whose mother was a great-granddaughter of the composer and songwriter Charles Dibdin), became a tea salesman and relocated from Huntingdonshire to Swansea, the docks being a major arrival point for tea shipments.
+Earlier generations had been farm labourers in Pembrey.

+Heseltine's mother originated in West Wales, daughter of James Pridmore, a dock labourer who unloaded coal from ships, later hiring others to do so and founding West Glamorgan Collieries Ltd, a short-lived company that briefly worked two small mines on the outskirts of Swansea (1919–1921); his father, also James, worked at the Swansea docks.
 Due to this heritage Heseltine was later made an honorary member of the Swansea Dockers Club.
-Heseltine is a descendant of the composer and songwriter Charles Dibdin.

 Heseltine was brought up in relative luxury at No. 1, Eaton Crescent, Swansea (now No. 5).
 He told Tatler interviewer Charlotte Edwardes in 2016: "At prep school, I started a birdwatching club called the Tit Club.
 Every member was named after a member of the tit family: the Marsh Tit, the Blue Tit.
 I was the Great Tit".
 He once feared the story might reach the press: "I just know if that had got out when I was in active politics, I would never have recovered".
 Heseltine enjoyed angling in Brynmill Park and won a junior competition.
 He was educated at Broughton Hall in Eccleshall, Staffordshire, when it was briefly amalgamated with Brockhurst Preparatory school, Bromsgrove School, Worcestershire, and Shrewsbury School, Shropshire.